masonelmore/esi/docs/CharacterApi.md

 > GetCharactersCharacterIdPortraitOk GetCharactersCharacterIdPortrait(ctx, characterId, optional)
 Get character portraits

-Get portrait urls for a character  --- Alternate route: `/dev/characters/{character_id}/portrait/`  Alternate route: `/v2/characters/{character_id}/portrait/`  --- This route is cached for up to 3600 seconds
+Get portrait urls for a character  ---  This route is cached for up to 3600 seconds

 ### Required Parameters